juliettemurris/juliettemurris.github.io/index.md

   alt: website picture
 ---

-Hi, Welcome to my webpage!
+Hi, welcome to my webpage!

 I am Juliette, both a biostatistician and an ML researcher.

-I am currently a postdoctoral fellow at the Max Planck Institute of Biochemistry in the Munich area 🥨 working at the intersection of machine learning, bioinformatics and biology.
+I am currently a postdoctoral fellow at the Max Planck Institute of Biochemistry in Munich 🥨 working at the intersection of machine learning, bioinformatics and biology.

 <br>